 Margaret Finerty – NY State Bar # 1066299

-The court found that Finerty not only failed to correct the witness’s false testimony, but “exacerbated” the impact of the false testimony by repeating and emphasizing the misinformation during her closing argument.
-The Court also found that Finerty improperly withheld notes from interviews of two witnesses who offered exculpatory information.
+The court found that Finerty not only failed to correct the witness’s false testimony, but “exacerbated” the impact of the false testimony by “repeating and emphasizing the misinformation” during her closing argument.
+The Court also found that Finerty should have turned over notes from interviews of two witnesses who offered exculpatory information.

-Colon and Ortiz spent nearly seventeen years in prison before their cases were finally dismissed in 2011.
+Colon and Ortiz spent nearly 17 years in prison before their cases were finally dismissed in 2011.

-Why it’s wrong: The Court of Appeals made clear that prosecutors, in their role as public officers, must “deal fairly with the accused and be candid with the courts.”
-This duty requires prosecutors not only to disclose exculpatory or impeaching evidence but also to correct the knowingly false or mistaken material testimony of a prosecution witness.
+What rules are involved: The ethics complaint notes that the Court of Appeals made clear that prosecutors, in their role as public officers, must “deal fairly with the accused and be candid with the courts.”
+The complaint notes that this duty requires prosecutors not only to disclose exculpatory or impeaching evidence but also to correct the knowingly false or mistaken material testimony of a prosecution witness.

 Prosecutors wield immense power, the power to seek punishment on behalf of the state, and should be held to the highest ethical standards.
-The grievance identifies the following then-applicable ethical rules that Finerty’s conduct likely violated:
+The grievance alleges that Finerty’s conduct violated the following then-applicable ethical rules:

 - Rule DR 7-103(b) (from the Code of Professional Responsibility, later replaced by the Rules of Professional Conduct) required that prosecutors make timely disclosures of the existence of evidence known to the prosecutor that tended to negate the guilt of the accused, mitigate the degree of the offense or reduce punishment.

-- Rules DR 7-102(a)(4) and 7-109(a) stated that lawyers shall not conceal or knowingly fail to disclose any evidence that they have the legal obligation to reveal or produce.
+- Rules DR 7-102(a)(4) and 7-109(a) stated that lawyers may not conceal or knowingly fail to disclose any evidence that they had the legal obligation to reveal or produce.

-- Rule 7-102(a)(4) prohibited prosecutors from using perjured testimony or false testimony.
+- Rule 7-102(a)(4) prohibited attorneys from using perjured testimony or false testimony.

-- Rule 1-102 generally prohibited prosecutors from engaging in conduct involving dishonesty, fraud, deceit or misrepresentation.
+- Rule 1-102 generally prohibited attorneys from engaging in conduct involving dishonesty, fraud, deceit or misrepresentation.

-- Rule 1-103(b) prohibited prosecutors from prejudicing the administration of justice or engaging in conduct that reflects adversely on their fitness as a lawyer.
+- Rule 1-102 prohibited attorneys from prejudicing the administration of justice or engaging in conduct that reflected adversely on their fitness as a lawyer.

-What can be done about it: The grievance calls for the committee to investigate and issue public and severe discipline, including a lengthy suspension of Finerty’s law license or disbarment.
-It also calls for a broader investigation into other cases prosecuted by the same prosecutor, and to determine whether the DANYC’s supervising and managing attorneys complied with their duties under Rule 5.1 of Professional Conduct.
+What can be done about it: The law professors’ complaint calls on the Grievance Committee to investigate and issue public and severe discipline, including a lengthy suspension of Finerty’s law license or disbarment.
+It also calls for a broader investigation into other cases prosecuted by the same prosecutor, and to determine whether DANY’s supervising and managing attorneys complied with their duties under Rule 5.1 of Professional Conduct.